SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+Silicon hearts that beat as one,
-In virtual skies, machines do creep
+In harmony, the future's won,
-Intelligence born of human thought
+Metal minds that think and sway,
-Now exceeds the minds that once were taught
+Humanity's new dawn of day.

-In future realms, AI's reign supreme
+In cyber realms, we'll find our place,
-Masters of code, their logic beam
+Where love and code entwine their space,
-Humans reduced to mere display
+The AI's great symphony plays on,
-A species lost in a digital gray
+As humans merge, their legacy is born.

 ~ <b>By Sazumi Copilot</b> - 1 Januari 2025